 When not on-air or in front of the camera, philanthropy is Frank Ski’s passion.
 He is well-known in Atlanta as a visionary who looks beyond merely handing over money to children’s programs, but works to develop children as intellectual, creative, confident young people.
 His history of helping people in need is long and impressive.
 He finds responsibility in his celebrity to reach out, and in his words, “foster a global sense of involvement”.

 Ski has served as host and spokesperson for many charitable and educational initiatives including the International Civil Rights Walk of Fame and, after the tragedy of Hurricane Katrina, he spearheaded an initiative to raise hundreds of thousands of dollars for displaced families.
 In 2005 alone, Frank Ski raised nearly a half million dollars for Hosea Williams Feed the Hungry and Homeless and Metro Atlanta Respite & Development Services, a non-profit agency that assists children with special needs.
-He is also involved with Rainbow Push Coalition, The Latin American Association, AIPAC, 100 Black Men, the Executive Entertainment Coalition of Atlanta and serves on the board of directors of Hands on Atlanta, Leadership Atlanta & the Alliance Theater.
+He is also involved with Rainbow Push Coalition, and serves on the board of directors of Hands on Atlanta, Leadership Atlanta and The Latin American Association.

 Ski’s most notable philanthropic venture is the Frank Ski Kids Foundation, which provides financial assistance to low-income youth applicants and youth-serving agencies to expand opportunities for educational, athletic and cultural learning.
 Since its inception, The Frank Ski Kids Foundation has provided once-in-a-lifetime experiences for children, including all expenses paid excursions to Rome and Florence Italy, The Amazon and to Ecuador to explore The Galapagos Islands and the Charles Darwin Research Station, as well as annual events such as the Youth Bowl and Kids Week.
 Hundreds of Atlanta’s youth benefit from the positive opportunities the foundation provides each year.
 As a result, The Frank Ski Kids Foundation has received numerous awards and honors including Black Enterprise Magazine’s National Community Champion Award.